Roles and Responsibilities of Project Manager

-In this period the Project Manager makes a project plan and schedule to define the Project Scope.
-To deliver the project to the customer he or she develops some procedures which are efficient enough and policies keeping in mind the specified time and given a budget.
-Planning not only takes into factor the time required to complete the project but also involves determining the resources.
-Planning is something which is required at each stage of the project and not just in the beginning.
+In this period, the Project Manager makes a project plan and schedule to define the Project Scope.
+To deliver the project to the customer, he or she develops some procedures which are efficient enough and policies keeping in mind the specified time and given a budget.
+Planning takes into factor the time required to complete the project and involves determining the resources.
+Therefore, planning is something that is required at each stage of the project and not just in the beginning.

-After planning is done by a Project Manager, there comes the role of organizing all the resources required to execute the planning successfully.
+After planning is done by a Project Manager, organizing all the resources required to execute the planning successfully.
 In simple words, giving a structure to the project team is what organizing is.

 Organizing is about delegating roles to the project team members and deciding the specified time to achieve the targets.
 To brief the members about the tools that they can use is also included in this step.